susumuota/devto-github/posts/faster_reliable_hf_dl/faster_reliable_hf_dl.md

 ## Introduction

 Downloading machine learning models and datasets from Hugging Face is time-consuming and unreliable.
-It is especially slow when dealing with large files or slow internet connections.
+It is especially slow when dealing with large files or unstable internet connections.
 Follow this guide to speed up and improve the reliability of your Hugging Face downloads using two powerful command-line tools: `aria2` and `GNU Parallel`.

 ## Prerequisites